Junpeng-Wang-TUM/3D-TSV/README.md

 # 3. Use
 	---	The perfect strategy of using this tool is as the paper describes, i.e., combining it with the the 3D line cluster renderer "LineVis" (https://github.com/chrismile/LineVis) by Christoph Neuhauser.
-	--- To facilitate the initial tests of the users, this package can also be used solely, where 'TSV3D_script.m' serves as a configuration file to control the input, './src/DrawPSLs.m' provides the visualization options.
+	--- To facilitate the initial tests, this package can also be used solely, where 'TSV3D.m' serves as a configuration file to control the input, and './src/DrawPSLs.m' provides the visualization options.

 # 4. Run
-Go to 'TSV3D_script.m'
+Prepare the data set first, then go to 'TSV3D.m'

 # 5. Data sets
 More stress field data sets can be found from https://syncandshare.lrz.de/getlink/fiPjBXgwXXvbky55uDQP39j7/stress%20fields